gardener/gardenctl-v2/docs/gardenctl_target_project.md

 ## gardenctl target project

-Target a shoot
+Target a project

 ### Synopsis

-Target a shoot to set the scope for the next operations
+Target a project to set the scope for the next operations

 ```
 gardenctl target project [flags]